chen-yang-yuan/mcDETECT/tutorial/tutorial.md

     spots.obs.loc[ind, 'brain_area'] = i
 ```

-The assigned brain region labels for each spot are propagated to all synapses within it.
+The assigned brain region label for each spot is propagated to all synapses within it.
 The `closest()` function is designed to identify the element in a list that has the smallest distance to the query item.

 ```python